KevCaz/KevCaz.github.io/content/notes/ci/deploypkgdown.md

 Fortunately, the solution to fix this issue [is well explained on the pkgdown website](https://pkgdown.r-lib.org/reference/deploy_site_github.html).
-Following the guidelines provided, you should actually get away from the two issues I described above :wink:!
+Following the guidelines provided there, I was able to solve the two issues described above :wink:!